-The 35 variables presented in Table 1 are selected subjectively from the extended ERA5 data set based on our own meteorological expertise, results in the literature, and an explorative analysis of the data.
-This explorative analysis worked out variables that show a distinct distribution for the four scenarios and we kept only variables that are not strongly correlated to other selected variables.
-The chosen atmospheric variables contribute to the formation and ultimately to the separation of electric charges needed for lightning to occur.
-Each variable is associated with a physical-based category (Table 1):
+From the extended ERA5 data set 35 variables are selected after explorative analysis.
+This explorative analysis worked out variables that show a distinct distribution for the four scenarios and kept only variables that are not strongly correlated to other selected variables.
+Each variable is associated with a physical-based category:

-- Mass field: Variables related to temperature and pressure such as CAPE and the altitude of specific isotherms. - Wind field: Wind and shear related variables such as wind speed and wind direction, or the dissipation of kinetic energy in the boundary layer. - Cloud physics: Everything directly related to clouds such as the mass of various cloud particles, precipitation measures, or the cloud size. - Moisture field: Humidity related variables, such as dew point temperature, moisture divergence, or total humidity. - Surface exchange: Boundary layer height and fluxes between the surface and the atmosphere such as latent and sensible heat.
+- Mass field: Variables related to temperature and pressure such as CAPE and the altitude of specific isotherms. - Wind field: Wind and shear related variables such as wind speed and wind direction, or the dissipation of kinetic energy in the boundary layer. - Cloud physics: Everything directly related to clouds such as the mass of various cloud particles, precipitation measures, or the cloud size.

+- Moisture field: Everything related to humidity, such as dew point temperature, moisture divergence, or total humidity. - Surface Exchange: Boundary layer height and fluxes between the surface and the atmosphere such as latent and sensible heat.